The Old Guard 2: Plot

-Nile confronts Discord, who explains that she (Discord) was the first – and that Nile is the last – immortal in their world, noting their identical and connecting skin birthmarks.

-Tuah theorizes that the "last immortal" has the power to take away someone's immortality whenever they injure someone.
-Additionally, anyone who has lost their immortality can regain their power by another wounded immortal who can transfer their power to the host they choose.
-The first part of the theory is confirmed when Nile grazes Booker's forearm in a spar and his wounds no longer heal; Booker insists that Tuah not reveal this to Andy.
+Nile confronts Discord, who explains that Discord was the first immortal and that Nile is the last immortal, noting their identical birthmarks.
+Tuah theorizes that the "last immortal" has the power to take away someone's immortality whenever they injure an immortal.
+Additionally, anyone who has lost their immortality can regain their immortality from another wounded immortal who can transfer their immortality.
+The first part of the theory is confirmed when Nile grazes Booker's forearm in a spar and Booker's wounds no longer heal; Booker insists that Tuah not reveal this to Andy.

-Andy and Copley learn that Discord and Quỳnh's mercenaries have taken control of a Chinese-built and owned nuclear facility in South Tangerang and planted shaped charges inside the core, which would irradiate the area and affect millions of people should the charges explode.
-Despite knowing it is a trap, set up by Discord, Andy and her team go to disarm the charges and take out the invaders inside the nuclear facility.
+Andy and Copley learn that Discord and Quỳnh's mercenaries have taken control of a Chinese-built and owned nuclear facility in South Tangerang and planted shaped charges inside the core, threatening a nuclear meltdown that will affect millions.
+Despite knowing it is a trap set up by Discord, Andy's team proceed to eliminate the occupiers and disarm the charges.

-Everyone on Andy's team, except for Nile, Booker and Andy, are captured by Discord.
-During the ensuing melee, the wounded Booker successfully transfers his immortal powers to Andy, and sacrifices his life to protect her.
-Andy is devastated, but her immortal powers have been restored.
-Meanwhile, Nile confronts Quỳnh inside the reactor core and injures her, removing her regenerative healing power, before she too is captured by Discord.
+During the mission, the team quickly becomes separated, and Joe, Nicky, and Tuah are captured by Discord.
+During the ensuing melee, the wounded Booker successfully transfers the immortality to Andy, and sacrifices his life to protect Andy.
+Meanwhile, Nile is also captured by Discord inside the reactor core, but not before she confronts and injures Quỳnh, thus removing Quỳnh's regenerative healing power.

-After convincing the now mortal Quỳnh to release the detonator, Andy catches up to Discord and the two engage in a brutal brawl against one another.
-Discord reveals that she, too, has lost her immortality, and she is desperate to use Nile to regain her powers—by any means necessary.
-She stabs Andy in the heart, momentarily incapacitating her, allowing Discord to flee the facility with Andy's captured comrades, and proclaims that if they meet again, she will be immortal.
+After convincing the now mortal Quỳnh to release the detonator, the now-immortalized Andy catches up to Discord and the two engage in a brawl.
+Discord is revealed to have lost her immortality and plans to use Nile to regain it.
+Discord stabs Andy in the heart, momentarily incapacitating Andy, allowing Discord to flee the facility with Andy's captured comrades, and proclaims that if they meet again, Discord will be immortal.

-Andy takes Quỳnh back to Tuah's library and helps her recover from her wounds.
-There, Andy and Quỳnh vow to find Discord together and save their teammates.
+Andy takes Quỳnh back to Tuah's library and helps Quỳnh recover from her wounds.
+There, Andy and Quỳnh vow to find Discord together and save the other Immortals.